Skip to content

 4. Organise with categories

 In the button editor, type a name in the Category field (e.g. Networking).
-A pill tab appears in the category bar below the header.
-Click the pill to filter the grid to that category.
+A category dropdown appears in the header bar.
+Pick the category there to filter the grid to it.

 5. Next steps